erdenetsogt-d/lemp-stack/README.md

 Can be change php version on /var/php-fpm.yml

-Mariadb related configs will found ubuntu-mariadb.yml if backup: true, this will create backup folder and backup scripts on server.
+Mariadb related configs will found ubuntu-mariadb.yml

+if backup: true, this will create backup folder and backup scripts on server.
 Default retention days is 7.
 Generated backup script will located on /opt/

 sql file can be imported to newly created database.
 Copy sql file to /files folder and should be renamed table.sql

 Dependencies
 ------------

-A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.
+Need root user or sudo user.

 Example Playbook
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

+---
-    - hosts: servers
+- hosts: all
+  become: true
   roles:
-         - { role: username.rolename, x: 42 }
+   - software-stack
 License
 -------